snicco/snicco/src/Snicco/Component/signed-url/README.md

 #### Creating tables for pdo and mysqli storage:

-Running migrations is out of scope for this library.
+Running migrations is out of scope for transformers library.

 Use your favorite migration library to create the following table (tweak to your likings).